SussexUCU/USS/README.md

 ## Overview

-We are attempting to put all USS data in one place.
+We are attempting to put all the USS data in one place.

 This is a work in progress